 *For odor control, wastewater is never exposed in open tanks.

-The biosolids management at the treatment plant takes waste-activated secondary sludge and thickens it with gravity belt thickeners and blends it with primary and secondary solids.
+The biosolids management at the treatment plant takes Waste Activated Sludge from secondary processing and thickens it with gravity belt thickeners and blends it with primary and secondary solids.

 Thickened solids are stored prior to processing with belt filter presses for further dewatering.
 Dewatered biosolids are loaded and trucked to offsite landfill(s), composting facilities, or for incineration.